SumoLogic/sumologic-documentation/docs/search/Time-Compare.md

 ## Compare Operator

 The compare operator allows you to compare current search results with data from a past time period for aggregate searches.
 Compare can only be used in aggregate searches that use operators like avg, count, pct, or sum.
 For complete details, refer to [Group](search-query-language/group-aggregate-operators.md).
 It will also work with outlier, timeslice, and transpose.
-If you want to use compare with timeslice, do not alias timeslice.
+If you want to use compare with timeslice, don't alias timeslice.

 ### Syntax